linkebon/holmgrenska/README.md

-Homepage app with React 16.2.0 and redux 3.7.2
+Homepage app with React 16.2.0 and bootstrap 4
 =
 Build
 ==